solus-css/solus-tachyons-sass/readme.md

 ## Custom Breakpoints

-Breakpoints and their utility class prefixes are defined in the file `_all_variables.scss`.
+Breakpoints and their utility class prefixes are defined in `_all_variables.scss`.

+Adding a new breakpoint can be done as follows:

 ```scss
 // Custom Media Query Variables